hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Selvmordstanker eller -forsøg | 29-5-2021 |

 #### Reporting
-A delivery report is generated containing:
+A delivery report is not generated her as the target groups will be reported on the subsequent care plans.

-- Citizen (unchanged)
-- Care plan (updated)
-    - Reference to care plan evaluation (unchanged)
-    - Reference to target groups (new)
-- Care plan evaluation (unchanged)
-- Target groups (new)

-The report for this is found here: [DeliveryReport-4th-Encounter](Bundle-4e1f8c3c-4d24-4a00-be8f-814df58a2a28.html)

 ### 5th encounter / Fifth documentation phase – Case appropriation